 - To administer surveys and questionnaires, such as for market research or customer satisfaction purposes.

 - To comply with legal obligations, as part of our general business operations, and for other business administration purposes.

 - Where we believe necessary to investigate, prevent or take action regarding illegal activities, suspected fraud, situations involving potential threats to the safety of any person or violations of our Terms of Service or this Policy.

 We may share your information, including personal information, to assist us in fulfilling any of the business and commercial purposes set forth above as follows:

 - Service Providers.
 We disclose your information to service providers that perform functions on our behalf.
-These service providers include entities that assist us with administration, marketing, legal purposes, and any other purposes set forth above.
-Specific examples include service providers that host our website, handle our billing, and assist us with our marketing campaigns, contests, or other promotions.
+These service providers include, but are not limited to, entities that assist us with administration, marketing, legal purposes, and any other purposes set forth above.
+Specific examples include service providers that host our website, provide services to you, handle our billing, and assist us with our marketing campaigns, contests, or other promotions.